part-cw/lambdanative/README.md

 environments:

 ### Android (mac or linux)
-Install the android SDK and NDK under `/usr/local` and the API that you want to develop for.
+1. Install the android SDK and NDK under `/usr/local` and the API that you want to develop for.
+You will need the "SDK Tools", not the "ADT Bundle".
+Once SDK and NDK are installed, you should have an `android-sdk-*` and `android-ndk-*` directory.
+Make sure to set proper permissions on the directories to allow your development account full access.
+2. Run `android` to install the APIs (minimum supported API is 8 (Android 2.2) without real-time audio, and API 10 (Android 2.3.3) with real-time audio).
+3. Run `android avd` to setup an android virtual device with your desired API.

 ### iOS (mac)
-Install the iOS SDK under `/Developer` to develop iOS applications.
+1. Install the iOS SDK.
+The iOS SDK is part of the Xcode distribution.
+For XCode versions newer than 4.5 you also need to install the matching "Command Line Tools".
+These downloads can be found under "Downloads for Apple Developers" in the iOS Dev Center.
+2. Follow the standard procedures to create an iOS Development Certificate, and, optionally, an iOS Distribution Certificate, and register your device(s) for development.
+3. Use XCode to create and sync a provisiong profile onto your device(s).
+The XCode build chain will not work properly if you do this step outside of XCode.

 ### Linux cross-compilation (mac)
 Install a linux cross-compiler under `/usr/local` to create